kumarsankk/Trivia/README.md

 # Trivia
-App Implemented as the Task Given from AppScript
+App Implemented as the Task Given from AppScript.
+Deployment Target Info: iOS 13.0 or Higher.